Updated for The War Within pre-patch – 8/17/24. Mythic Loot section to be updated soon.

 Staying Alive

 As such, mythic fights often require different defensive or mobility talents in order to survive the mechanics.
-Mythic Wrathion is a prime example, where being able to removes slows/snares either as a baseline ability or through a talent heavily reduced the impact of one of the mythic mechanics.
-Moving during parts of the fight would apply a stacking slow that would deal lethal damage at 50 stacks, so being able to remove the stacks yourself was very useful.
-A full list of these abilities can be found at here under the About Wrathion… section.
+Mythic Tindral is a prime example, where being able to removes slows/snares either as a baseline ability or through a talent heavily reduced the impact of one of the mythic mechanics.
+Periodically roots would be applied to all members, and certain classes would need additional assistance to get out if it overlapped with other mechanics.
 Other fights, such as Mythic Vexiona, Mythic Ra-den, Mythic Xy’mox, etc. required or heavily encouraged having multiple specs with immunities either baseline or as talents.

 Voice Comms and Callouts:

-First off, Mythic raiders should expect to use microphones, as stated near the top of this post.
+Mythic raiders should expect to use microphones.
 There are very, very few times where not having a microphone is not a problem, especially in progression.
 Even if you are normally muted, we ask that you have one available in case of an emergency callout that needs to be made (consider progression on Mythic Mekkatorque without a microphone.
 Yuck.)

 That said, Mythic raid can be noisy and full of voices on Discord.
 A good mythic raider can filter voices and noise that are important and unimportant on the fly.
 An excellent mythic raider can make this easier for other people.

 As a DPS, Quetzie finds herself tuning out our tanks 95% of the time – them talking to one another isn’t important to her.
 They are discussing when to taunt swap or asking for externals from the healers.
-As a druid, she can probably throw a Swiftmend on a tank that is struggling, but for the most part she can ignore their communications.
+As a druid, the most she could do is put a regrowth on a tank that is struggling, but taunting off or healing are not her forte (other classes may be able to grab a taunt to help out, though!).
 Likewise, she can usually ignore the healer discussion as well, unless it involves general group positioning or requests for innervate (other DPS can ignore any talks about innervating).
 The better you can get at filtering useless information, the better off you are.

 As a general rule of thumb, call out your name, need, and location if you need something.
 Mythic Il’gynoth is an excellent example of a fight that requires these specific callouts.
 The more specific a callout in the shortest amount of time, the better a situation can be handled.
-A good mythic raider can drill-down into extremes in a short amount of time based on small but effective callouts.
+Furthermore, raid teams will likely have 1-2 back-ups to cover mechanics in case of death.
+A good mythic raider can drill-down into extremes in a short amount of time based on small but effective callouts to ensure mechanics are resolved in a timely manner.

 Consider the following: